-- Long-term liabilities include bonded debt issuances and unamortized premiums related to the general obligation bond liability, compensated absence and load banking balances, supplemental early retirement plan (SERP), claim liabilities, and aggregate net OPEB and net pension obligations.
-The decrease in longterm liabilities of \$145.4 million is primarily due to reductions in the outstanding bond liabilities as well as a reduction in the District's aggregate net pension liability.
-The District has bonded debt issuances outstanding that amounts to \$272.5 million, consisting of bonds issued as part of Measures X and J, as well as Refunding Bonds issued on portions of bonds issued under Measure X. The \$15.3 million in compensated absences and load banking are amounts accrued for accumulated, unpaid employee vacation benefits, and load banking where eligible academic employees may teach extra courses in one period for exchange for time off in another period.
+- Long-term liabilities include bonded debt issuances and unamortized premiums related to the general obligation bond liability, subscription IT arrangements, compensated absence and load banking balances, claim liabilities, and aggregate net OPEB and net pension obligations.
+The increase in longterm liabilities of \$191.1 million is primarily due to increases in the outstanding bond liabilities as well as an increase in the District's aggregate net pension liability.
+The District has bonded debt issuances outstanding that amounts to \$389.0 million, consisting of bonds issued as part of Measures X and J, as well as Refunding Bonds issued on portions of bonds issued under Measure X. The \$16.9 million in compensated absences and load banking are amounts accrued for accumulated, unpaid employee vacation benefits, and load banking where eligible academic employees may teach extra courses in one period for exchange for time off in another period.
 In 2017-2018, the District offered a one-time SERP.
 Eligible employees were offered a payment of 75% of their eligible salary.
-The total cost of the SERP was to be paid out over five years, with the final payment to be paid in 2022-2023.
+The total cost of the SERP was to be paid out over five years, with the final payment paid in 2022-2023.
 Claims payable and the aggregate net OPEB liability are based on actuarially determined amounts.
 Claims payable are potential liabilities associated with workers' compensation and property and liability claims.
 The aggregate net OPEB liability is presented in accordance with the most recent required accounting principle.
 Aggregate net pension obligation amounts are provided based on calculations from CalSTRS and CalPERS.
-Notes 8 through 11 of these financial statements provides more information on the District's long-term liabilities. - Additional information regarding long-term debt is included in the Long-Term Liability Administration section of this discussion and analysis. - Deferred inflows of resources represent an acquisition of net position that is applicable to a future reporting period.
+Notes 8 through 11 of these financial statements provides more information on the District's long-term liabilities.
+Additional information regarding long-term debt is included in the Long-Term Liability Administration section of this discussion and analysis. - Deferred inflows of resources represent an acquisition of net position that is applicable to a future reporting period.
 For example, deferred revenue and advance collections.
-In our instance, deferred inflows associated with changes in the net OPEB and net pension liabilities have increased from the prior year primarily due to differences between projected and actual earnings on pension plan investments offsetting the calculated OPEB and pension liabilities.
+In our instance, deferred inflows associated with changes in the net OPEB and net pension liabilities have decreased from the prior year primarily due to reduced differences between projected and actual earnings on pension plan investments.
 (See Notes 9 and 11).

-CAPITAL ASSET AND LONG TERM LIABILITY ADMINISTRATION
+CAPITAL AND RIGHT-TO-USE SUBSCRIPTION IT ASSETS AND LONG-TERM LIABILITY ADMINISTRATION